 The ability of Chitosan to form stable film offers as a good coating agent for conventional solid dosage forms such as tablets.
 Moreover it is useful for solid dosage forms, such as granules, micro particles formation.
 Microcrystalline chitosan are also used as gelforming excipients for matrix-type drug granules.
-For controlled drug release system the combination of positively charged chitosan characteristics.
+For controlled drug release system the combination of positively charged chitosan cellulose (EC), HPMC, Starch, Gelatin, poly- with negatively charged biomolecules, such as characteristics.

-Polymers in biomedical applications10
+Polymers in biomedical applications